 Posing tips for your maternity photography session

-For all session, posing can make a difference in the finished portrait.
+For all sessions, posing can make a difference in the finished portrait.
 This is especially true for a maternity session.
-Moms tend to slouch (hello, belly!) and are getting reacquainted every day with their ever-changing silhouette.
+Moms tend to slouch (hello, belly!) and are getting reacquainted every day with their ever-changing silhouettes.
 Here are a few ideas for looking your best in pictures.

 Put your weight on your back foot.
 This makes you automatically straighten up and thins most people for the camera.

 Pop your front leg and pull your shoulders back.
-The same idea as keeping your weight back except with a pregnancy belly, it helps accentuate the lines and give you definition between your legs and tummy.
+The same idea as keeping your weight back except with a pregnancy belly helps accentuate the lines and give you a definition between your legs and tummy.

-If you are putting your hand on your belly, leave a little “triangle of light” in the inner elbow.
+If you put your hand on your belly, leave a little “triangle of light” in the inner elbow.
 If you arch a little, that can give you shape in your back and side areas.